aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/export-to-a-printing-device/_index.md

 title: Export to a Printing Device – Aspose.Words for .NET
 articleTitle: Export to a Printing Device
 linktitle: Export to a Printing Device
-description: "Work with different features when sending a document to printer."
+description: "Work with different features when sending a document to printer using C#."
 type: docs
 weight: 20
 url: /net/export-to-a-printing-device/